SuFredyTing/web-matrix/README.md

 4 5 6
 7 8 9

-We have provide some of files in this project for test.
+We have provided some of files in this project for test.

 ## Docker Image ##